Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 ### Improving Bandwidth/Input Size
 We wanted to explore the impact of data types on the performance of the model.
 So we looked at various inputs such as half image only, half image with partial g-buffer, and half image with full g-buffer.
 These experiments are critical to potentially reducing the amount of memory used in VRAM since most of the memory usage is for the images.
-Our work didn't experiment with the denoising model since the original work used the full gbuffer.
+Our work didn't experiment with changing the inputs to the denoising model since the original work used the full gbuffer to guide the denoiser.

 | Experiments   | Train Loss        | Train PSNR  | Val Loss          | Val PSNR    |
 |:---------------:|:-------------------:|:-------------:|:-------------------:|:-------------:|